hackeryarn/blog/content/post/async-python/index.md

 As often happens, the reality differs from expectations.
 Unless you run in a highly distributed environment and your service is the bottleneck, needing 10 instances just to keep up with all the traffic, you probably won't see the benefits that most async benchmarks promise.
 In fact, you might see worse performance with the switch.

-> If your service runs in a highly distributed environment, and you have sophisticated caching and event sourcing systems setup, you will probably get many of the promised benefits.
-But, at that point, why are you even running Python for your service?

 ## Benchmarking method
 The disconnect with 80% of services and async benchmarks comes from the general design of the small to medium sized service.
 These service will talk directly to a database and as traffic increases, the load on the database grows much faster than the load on the web service.
 This load distribution shifts the bottleneck from the service to the database.
 To see the implications of async under these conditions, we need to look at benchmarks that mirror the same configuration.

+> If your service runs in a highly distributed environment, and you have sophisticated caching and event sourcing systems setup which makes the service the bottleneck, these benchmarks won't matter as much to you.

 The setup for these benchmarks involves Django with a PostgreSQL database.
 Django is one of the most popular web frameworks in the world, and it gives us the ability to easily switch between sync and async configurations.
 While PostgreSQL is one of the most popular databases and gives realistic characteristics for the different types of load we want to simulate.